ppy/osu-wiki/wiki/Tournaments/osu!_UCI/NFL/en.md

 ### Lobby and matches

 1. Missing your match counts as a loss; no rematches will be made.
-2. Score V2 will be used as the win condition.
+2. ScoreV2 will be used as the win condition.
 3. Warmups will not be allowed.
 4. Low roll bans first; high roll picks first.
 5. Leaving tournament premises (Moss Cove AB) outside of assigned break times will result in a forfeiture of the tournament.